Family Medicine Residency

 Osteopathic Recognition

-Lifestyle medicine is a medical specialty that uses therapeutic lifestyle interventions as a primary modality to treat chronic conditions including, but not limited to, cardiovascular diseases, type 2 diabetes, and obesity.
-Lifestyle medicine-certified clinicians are trained to apply evidence-based, wholeperson, prescriptive lifestyle change to treat and, when used intensively, often reverse such conditions.
+Our Lifestyle Medicine curriculum is a three-year program which teaches lifestyle interventions as a primary modality to treat chronic conditions including, but not limited to, cardiovascular diseases, type 2 diabetes, and obesity.
+Residents are trained to make evidence-based, wholeperson, prescriptive lifestyle changes to treat and, when used intensively, often reverse such conditions.
 Applying the six pillars of lifestyle medicine — a whole-food, plant-predominant eating pattern, physical activity, restorative sleep, stress management, avoidance of risky substances and positive social connections — also provides effective prevention for these conditions.
+Upon completion of both the educational and practicum components of the curriculum, residents quality to sit for the American Board of Lifestyle Medicine certification exam.

 Interprofessional Immersive Simulation Center (IISC)

-Developed primarily to positively impact patient safety and improve the quality of care by training UToledo and Northwest Ohio health care professionals using simulation models, simulated clinical settings, virtual immersive environments and medical visualization.
-The IISC also serves as a hub for innovation and the fostering of industry partnerships to create and develop new products, processes and procedures.
+The IISC was developed with a primary focus on enhancing patient safety and elevating the quality of care, primarily to positively impact patient safety and improve the quality of care by training UToledo and Northwest Ohio health care professionals.
+The IISC offers a variety of services including hands-on clinical simulations, simulated clinical settings, virtual immersive environments, and medical visualization.
+The IISC also serves as a hub for innovation and the fostering of industry partnerships to create and develop new products, processes and procedures in the healthcare domain.

 Learn more